 DURATION OF THE AWARD

-The award is for one year (July 1, 2019 – June 30, 2020).
-Previous award recipients are not eligible for a second award.
+The award is for one year (grant period July 1, 2022 – June 30, 2023).

-PROGRESS REPORTSA progress report is due on December 1 subsequent to the start of the grant period.
+A progress report is due on December 1 during the grant period.
 The final project and financial report are due June 30th at the end of the grant period.
-The progress report template can be downloaded at Post Award.
-These reports will be prepared independently by the awardee and mentor and submitted to SAEMF.
+The progress report template is available at Post Award.

 GRANT REVIEW PROCESS